ABC's 'The Bachelorette' 2018 Spoilers: Becca Kufrin's Final 6 Guys Unveiled, Reports Reality Steve

 The latest Bachelorette spoilers note that the dates in the Bahamas are just getting started and two more men should be eliminated by the end of the next rose ceremony.
 From there, if filming follows a traditional schedule, Becca will go on four hometown dates, take the final three on fantasy overnight dates, have last chance dates with two men who will also meet her family, and then present her final rose.

 Will Becca’s quest to find true and lasting love pan out this time around?
 Viewers were heartbroken to see what happened after she received Arie Luyendyk Jr.’s final rose and an engagement ring, but she seems ready to give the franchise another try.
-Luckily, the Bachelorette arm of the franchise does have a better track record for lasting relationships so Kufrin’s supporters are hopeful that this will work out for her.
+Luckily, the Bachelorette arm of the franchise does have a better track record for lasting relationships, so Kufrin’s supporters are hopeful that this will work out for her.
 Stay tuned for additional Bachelorette spoilers as filming continues and tune in to the 2018 premiere with Becca Kufrin coming in May.